evilrobot-01/HoneyComb/README.md

 Boot into the UEFI Shell and then enter the following to create the entry, which will set it as the first boot entry.

-    bcfg boot add 0 FS0:\Image "Arch Linux ARM" bcfg boot -opt 0 FS0:\options.txt
+    bcfg boot add 0 FS0:\Image "Arch Linux ARM" bcfg boot -opt 0x0 FS0:\options.txt

 You can use the following to list all entries verbosely

     bcfg boot dump -v -b

-And finally, you cannot update an existing entry as the -opt command appends information to the supplied boot entry rather than replacing.
+NOTE: you cannot update an existing entry as the -opt command appends information to the supplied boot entry rather than replacing.
 You can remove an entry with the following:

     bcfg boot rm #

+And finally reset to restart and boot straight into Arch

+    reset

 ### efitbootmgr